Wolfgang Boss: Awards

 At the German ECHO 2011 music awards on 25 March 2011, Boss and Jon de Mello received the Hit of the Year ECHO for Over the Rainbow by Israel Kamakawiwo’ole.
 The Hawaiian singer, often known simply as IZ, recorded the song three years before his death in 1997.
 Boss bought the rights to release the single in Europe in 2010.
 Over the Rainbow topped the German charts for four months in late 2010 and early 2011, selling over 800,000 copies, which made it the top-selling single of 2010 and the most downloaded song of all time in Germany at that time.
 The song and the corresponding album Facing Future have also enjoyed success outside Germany.
 In France, for example, the single reached number one and the album went platinum.

+At the 2018 German Music Awards (ECHO), Wolfgang Boss once again claimed the ECHO for Hit of the Year with the single In My Mind' by Dynoro.
+Boss signed the track after its initial release as a bootleg in 2017, which had been taken down by the rights holders of the sampled recordings.
+He spent six months negotiating with the various rights holders, and when the track was officially re-released in June 2018, it soared to No. 1 in 13 countries, became the best-selling single in Germany that year, and, by November 2024, had amassed over 1.5 billion streams on Spotify alone.

+KYGO

+In 2013, Wolfgang Boss, Patrick Moxey, and Adam Granite signed Norwegian producer Kygo to Sony Music after discovering his music on SoundCloud.
+At the time, many of Kygo's uploads on SoundCloud were unauthorized remixes—bootlegs—of popular songs by artists like Ed Sheeran and Coldplay.
+Recognizing his potential, Wolfgang, Patrick, and the Sony Music A&R team collaborated with Kygo to help him create original tracks featuring unreleased songs by both Sony-signed and independent artists.
+This partnership led to the release of Firestone in December 2014 and Stole the Show in early 2015, both of which became massive hits.
+Kygo quickly rose to global fame, becoming the fastest artist in history to reach one billion streams on Spotify within just over a year.
+With subsequent collaborations featuring artists like Selena Gomez, Ellie Goulding, and Imagine Dragons, Kygo achieved multiple global hits and cemented his status as a global superstar.